All Products

 What is the difference between a distribution key and a partition key?

-A distribution key is used in sharding.
-Data in a table is distributed across different shards based on the hash values of the distribution key values.
-A partition key is used in partitioning.
-Within a shard, data is further distributed across different partitions based on the values of the partition key.
-The following figure shows how sharding and partitioning work.
+Data is distributed across shards based on the hash of distribution key values.
+Within each shard, data is further divided into partitions based on partition key values.
+The following diagram illustrates this process.

-Do I have to specify a distribution key when I create a table?
+Must I specify a distribution key when I create a table?

-When you create a replicated table, you do not need to specify a distribution key.
-However, you must use DISTRIBUTED BY BROADCAST to specify that each storage node of the AnalyticDB for MySQL cluster stores a full copy of data.
+• You do not need to specify a distribution key when creating a replicated table.
+However, you must specify DISTRIBUTED BY BROADCAST to indicate that the system stores a full copy of the data on each storage node.

 How do I query the partition information of a table?